ErikHen/PictureRenderer.Optimizely/README.md

 <br>
 The result is optimized (width, format, quality), lazy loaded, and responsive images.
 <br>
-PictureRenderer can use [Cloudflare Image Resizing](https://developers.cloudflare.com/images/image-resizing/url-format/) or [ImageSharp](https://sixlabors.com/products/imagesharp-web/) for resizing images.
+PictureRenderer.Optimizely can use [Cloudflare Image Resizing](https://developers.cloudflare.com/images/image-resizing/url-format/) or [ImageSharp](https://sixlabors.com/products/imagesharp-web/) for resizing images.

-If you are unfamiliar with the details of the Picture element i recommend reading [this](https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015) and/or [this](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/).
+If you are unfamiliar with the details of the Picture element I recommend reading [this](https://webdesign.tutsplus.com/tutorials/quick-tip-how-to-use-html5-picture-for-responsive-images--cms-21015) and/or [this](https://www.smashingmagazine.com/2014/05/responsive-images-done-right-guide-picture-srcset/).